The most affordable life insurance policy you can buy is a 10, 15, 20, or 30-year level term life insurance policy.

 A popular option for families looking for a budget-friendly solution, term life insurance is often the least expensive way to obtain life insurance coverage if you only need insurance for a limited amount of time.

-To save the most money, we recommend a 20- to 30-year term policy.
-Your rate will be locked in and will not go up as you grow older.
+To save the most money, we recommend a 20- to 30-year term life insurance policy.
+Your life insurance rate will be locked in and will not go up as you grow older.

 Hate needles or don’t want to be bothered with medical exams?
-Then a term life insurance policy without the medical exam is the best option for you.
-The only difference is you aren’t required to have an exam — everything else stays the same.
+Then a term life insurance policy without the medical exam is a great option for you.
+There is a slight difference in rates, though you aren’t required to have an exam — everything else stays the same.

 This option is ideal for those who want the coverage of a term life insurance policy, but not the hassle of scheduled medical exams.

-Just like with a traditional term policy, we recommend a 20- to 30- year term policy to provide the best coverage value.
+Just like with a traditional term life insurance policy, we recommend a 20- to 30- year term to provide the best coverage value.
 These rates will also be locked in over the life of the policy.

 Given the increasing cost of funeral and burial expenses, we recommend a $25,000 guaranteed-issue policy to ensure there’s enough coverage.

-Understanding the Different Types of Life Insurance Quotes
+Understanding the Different Types of Life Insurance Policies

-While there are different types of life insurance, in many cases life insurance of any type seeks the same goal: income replacement.
-Wage earners who want to buy life insurance so they can provide a financial safety net to family members in the event of their early death are making a wise decision.
+While there are different types of life insurance policies, they all accomplish the same goal: pay the death benefit to your beneficiaries.
+Wage earners buy life insurance so they can make up for the lost income for family members in the event of their early death.